 Live Example in Sheets

-Go to this spreadsheet for a live version of the DB function that you can study and use anywhere you would like.
+Go to this spreadsheet for a live version of the DB function that you can study and use anywhere you want.